matsest/az-oidc-managed-identity-demo/README.md

 # GitHub Actions with federated credentials to user-assigned managed identity

 Demo project to test the viability of using user-assigned managed identites instead of service principals for authentication for GitHub Actions.
+See the [learn more section](#learn-more) for more details about the background.

 ## Motivation